Numigi/odoo-stock-addons/stock_picking_search_by_serial/README.rst

 Stock Picking Search By Serial
 ==============================
-- Add the ability to search Transfers by Lot / Serial Number (Barcode)
+- Add the ability to search Transfers by Lot / Serial Number

 .. image:: static/description/stock_picking_search_by_serial.png